Our Critical Illness Calculator is here to help you answer some of the most common questions that everyone asks when considering taking out cover:

 Most insurers will ask for some more personal information relating to your lifestyle, such as the amount of alcohol you regularly consume and whether you take part in any dangerous hobbies.
 If there are any aspects of your current lifestyle that may increase the risk of you being critically ill, your insurer may choose to either place an exclusion on your policy or increase your premiums.

 Below is an example from our Critical Illness Insurance Calculator that works out the most competitive monthly premiums.
-It assumes the individual is in good health, a non-smoker and wants Critical Illness Cover with Life Insurance that will remains level over 25 years.
+It assumes the individual is in good health, a non-smoker and wants Critical Illness Cover with Life Insurance that will remain level over 25 years.

 As you can see, the price of Critical Illness Insurance increases considerably with age to reflect the fact that you’re more likely to suffer a critical illness the older you get.